 All of this helps immerse you in the game rather than fidget about trying to organise your ‘stuff’ round after round when all you really want to do is roll dice, find loot, rack up a kill streak and high five the other players when you pull off a particularly tough mission – and I’m only talking about mission one.

-Which brings me to my only real (but very minor) gripe.
-All the characters can wield any weapon with only the third weapon, or armour, being character specific and providing bonuses.
-I would have liked to have seen characters having more specific, class based weapons.
+This brings me to my only real (but very minor) gripe.
+All the characters can wield any weapon with only the third weapon, or armour, being character-specific and providing bonuses.
+I would have liked to have seen characters having more specific, class-based weapons.
 That said, it would make ‘searching’ harder and thus the overall game harder but it would have felt truer to the RPG element.
 So I consider ‘Black Plague’ is more of an arcade game with RPG elements rather than a true RPG.

 Oh - and the fact that an abomination, the strongest zombie in the game, can only be killed in one of two ways – neither of which is easy and both of which I’ll let you discover on your own.
 I managed to spawn two in the first play-through – with only one being an actual objective.

 Immerse yourself into the world of Zombicide Black Plague and you’ll be rewarded.
 I really love the cat and mouse element that the necromancer brings to a game as well as the feeling of hacking down a crowd of zombies, with your friends cheering you on.

 Personally, the teamwork and interaction of your friends all pulling together for the sake of the mission make ‘Black Plague’ what it is and I find it best as a co-op game (which, surprisingly, was a big hit with my non-gamer friends, male and female alike) even though you can solo it.